FLCHRIS/fake-book-store-api/README.md

 In order to run the application you must have [**MongoDB :seedling:**](https://www.mongodb.com/) installed or you can use [**Docker :whale2:**](https://www.docker.com/products/docker-desktop/).
 The configuration to be able to lift a container is as follows:

-1. Builds Docker images based on the configuration in docker-compose.yml.
+1. Builds Docker images based on the configuration in docker-compose.yml (A folder `data` will be created that will mount a volume so that the information is not lost when you stop the container).

     ```sh
     $ docker-compose build